 It's time to ban assault-style weapons

-It has been said that it is too early to politicize the recent shooting at a high school in Parkland, Fla., which killed 17 people.
+It has been said that it is too early to politicize last week's shooting at a high school in Parkland, Fla., which killed 17 people.
 To be sensitive to that way of thinking, the following editorial is about the next mass killing.

 Which likely is just days away.

 According to the Gun Violence Archive, America saw a total of 346 mass shooting incidents in 2017.
 The archive defines a "mass shooting" as four or more people being shot or killed in the same general time and location.
 There were 365 days in 2017.
 That means there was pretty close to one mass shooting per day.

 Americans are more likely to die from gun violence than many leading causes of death combined, with some 11,000 people in the United States killed in firearm assaults each year, according to the archive.